 A local research study from 2018,

 Scaling Up - A Principled Approach for Primary Care Transformation in Alberta, provided five principles for scaling the Patient’s Medical Home in Alberta.
-One of these principles is:
+Three of these principles are:

 With the strong and growing evidence for Practice Facilitation as a lever for transformation, the AMA commitment to supporting these change agents continues to grow too.